thoughtstem/minetest/README.md

 # #lang minetest for Modding Minetest in Racket

-This language gives helps you create Minetest mods quickly.
+This language helps you create Minetest mods.
 Quick demo:

 ![Alt text](/examples/quick-demo.png?raw=true "Quick Demo")

-This gives you a red block that toggles to a green block when you punch it (and vice versa):
+This compiles to a mod that gives you a red block that toggles to a green block when you punch it (and vice versa):

 ![Alt text](/examples/quick-demo-result.png?raw=true "Quick Demo Result")